5 Ways Technology Can Save On Your HOA Budget

 There are many ways to save on a community’s budget – energy efficiency, vendors, reserves planning, etc. However, a surprising and often understated way is to include HOA Software into your budget as a way to save money.
 Although HOA Software requires an investment in time and money, it can reduce the cost of many daily administrative tasks and unforeseen expenses.
+Studies show that automating business processes can reduce labor costs by up to 50%.
 In this article, we’ll explore the five different areas where HOA software can help you save on your community’s budget.

 Communicating with residents on a frequent basis is key to running a successful community.
 However, you need to send a wide variety of messages to residents.
 You frequently send messages about maintenance, events, payments, support requests, and emergencies.
 Mailing these letters in-house means that you are paying for paper, ink, envelopes, stamps, and employee labor.
 Depending on how many units are in the community and how frequently you communicate with residents, these mailing costs can chew up a significant amount of the budget.
 That’s where automated email comes in.

 Automated email saves your community money

 Email is a great way to save on your community’s budget.
 Let’s say that you manage a community of 100 units.
 You send notices to each unit three times a month.
 The community does all the mailing in-house.
 A staff member spends 2 hours to put the mailing together and they are paid $20/hour.
 Let’s break down the costs: